meh/torb/README.md

 I don't think having the nodes under the same domain and maintained by the same people is a good idea either.

-The **master** will be managed by trusted people that will keep checking if the puppets are doing right and will have the job of adding and removing puppets when needed, in this way everything will be really decentralized, and decentralized is good.
+The **master** will be managed by trusted people that will keep checking if the puppets are doing right and will have the job of adding and removing puppets when needed, in this way content delivery will be really decentralized, and decentralized is good.

 How to run